watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In the Scale a Deployment dialog box, 4 is entered in the Desired number of pods box.](media/image119.png)

 10. From the navigation menu, select Services view under Discovery and Load Balancing.
 Select the api service from the Services list.
-From the api service view, you'll see it has two healthy instances and two unhealthy (or possibly pending depending on timing) instances.
+From the api service view, you will see it has two healthy instances and two unhealthy (or possibly pending depending on timing) instances.

     ![In the api service view, various information is displayed in the Details box and in the Pods box.](media/image120.png)